Essential Services for the City of Brockville:

 The City understands how important the transit services are for our community and have taken new precautions to continue.

-Effective Monday, June 29, 2020, Brockville Transit will return the Blue, Red and Green Routes to operation from 6:45 am until 6pm Monday to Friday and on Saturdays from 9am - 6pm.
-Evening service will be the Yellow (Evening) Route from 6pm to 9pm on a 1-hour loop.
+Effective Monday, June 29, 2020, Brockville Transit returned to the Blue, Red and Green Routes operating from 6:45am until 6pm Monday to Friday and on Saturdays from 9am - 6pm.
+The Yellow Evening service route will run from 6pm to 9pm on a 1-hour loop.
 The modified 30-minutes Yellow Route will no longer be in operation.

-In addition, the following precautions will remain in place:
+In addition, the following precautions remain in place:

 - A hand sanitizer station available to riders has been installed on every bus